GoranStefanovski/native-starter/README.md

 - echo $USER (Use the username output from this command for the next in place of $USER)
 - sudo chown -R www-data. . && sudo setfacl -R -m u:$USER:rwx .
 12. Possible errors
-- eventlokale-node | error Couldn't find a package.json file in "/usr/app" (NODE_ROOT=~/development/repositories/starter/website is missing from the env file.
+- native-starter-node | error Couldn't find a package.json file in "/usr/app" (NODE_ROOT=~/development/repositories/starter/website is missing from the env file.
 The path is just an example)
 - Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get .....
 (Run the command with elevated permissions on ubuntu sudo.)
 - Command 'composer' not found, but can be installed with (did you run the command inside the container after executing the previos line?)
-- inside eventlokale-node yarn nuxt:dev fails with Unexpected token u in JSON at position ... in nuxt-config.ts (the issue here is that the .env file is missing or the variable is not defined)
+- inside native-starter-node yarn nuxt:dev fails with Unexpected token u in JSON at position ... in nuxt-config.ts (the issue here is that the .env file is missing or the variable is not defined)

 13. Usefull commands:
 - docker ps -a (Get a list of all running or failed containers)
-- docker exec -it eventlokale-php72 /bin/bash (execute commands inside a container)
+- docker exec -it native-starter-php8 /bin/bash (execute commands inside a container)
 - docker-compose run node /bin/bash (run a container for a service defined in the docker-compose.yaml file.
 You will have to execute this command from the dev_env folder)
 - docker system prune -a (clear all docker cache containers networks etc ...
-This will remove docker containers for other projects too not just eventlokale)
+This will remove docker containers for other projects too not just native-starter)